Tuberculosis (TB) Program

 - TB is treatable and curable.

-- Effective September 22, 2014, the Health Department uses a blood test called the QuantiFERON® TB test (QFT) for everyone aged 18 years and older ($45).
+- Effective April 4, 2016, the Health Department uses a blood test called the QuantiFERON® TB test (QFT) for everyone ages 5 years and older.
+The cost is $45; however, in most cases there is no charge if the test is for school entry.
 The QFT is a more accurate test that requires a single visit to a Health Department clinic.

 The Health Department will continue to use a tuberculin skin test

-- A positive TST does not indicate that a person is sick or contagious.
-A positive TST means that a person has been infected with the TB germ and that his or her body has developed a sensitivity to the germ.
+- A positive TB test does not indicate that a person is sick or contagious.
+A positive TB test means that a person has been infected with the TB germ and that his or her body has developed a sensitivity to the germ.

 The Health Department provides chest x-rays and evaluation for TB